udhos/boilerplate/README.md

 If you prefix env var value with `aws-secretsmanager:`, the envconfig package will try to fetch it from AWS Secrets Manager.

-NOTE: You can also use prefix `aws-parameterstore:` to retrieve from AWS Parameter Store.

     Format:
     export CONFIG_VAR=aws-secretsmanager:region:secret_name